 Hi y’all!
 Welcome to Texas!

 Thanks for stopping by!
-It’s great to meet ya and I am looking forward to getting to know you better so come along on this journey as we simplify our lives and return to the garden state God intended for us.
+It’s great to meet ya and I am looking forward to getting to know you better so come along on this journey as we simplify our lives and get back to the basics God intended for us.
 Here are some fun factoids about me:

-2. I’ve been a single mom for 16 years and I have a tendency to collect people!
-I’ve one biological, one step (I kept him after the divorce) and a slew of spiritual kids.
-I’m almost like the Old Woman in the Shoe who had so many children she didn’t know what to do except I do know what to do – you just pray for them, love on ’em and try to be there when they need ya.
+2. I am a single mom with a tendency to collect people.
+I’ve one biological, one step (kept him after the divorce) and a slew of spiritual kids.
+I’m almost like the Old Woman in the Shoe who had so many children she didn’t know what to do except I do know what to do!
+You pray for them, love on they and try to be there when they need ya.

 The final #4.
-I spent years as a burb-steader (a wannabe homesteader stuck in the suburbs) until 2014 when we moved to 40 acres in northeast Texas collecting animals.
+I spent years as a burb-steader (a wannabe homesteader stuck in the suburbs) until 2014 when we moved to 40 acres in northeast Texas.
 I converted my daughter from shopping for cars to shopping for piglets and goats.
-We drink raw milk from our Jersey cow, eggs from our chickens and raise a good bit of our meat.
+We drink raw milk from our Jersey cow, eggs from our chickens and raise most of our meat.
 We try to cook mostly from scratch with whole organic foods.
 It’s a work in process, we’re always learning more and there is always more to learn; it keeps us humble and busy!

-Pull up a chair, or plop down in the swing and we’ll have some porch time together getting back to the basics.
+Pull up a chair, or plop down in the swing and join us as we get back to the basics.

 Oh yeah, don’t forget to bring your Bible and pass the sweet tea, will ya?

 P.S. that’s my mooo friend Autumn, sometimes she has a bit of an attitude.